greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 The `SELECT` list (between the key words `SELECT` and `FROM`) specifies expressions that form the output rows of the `SELECT` statement.
 The expressions can (and usually do) refer to columns computed in the `FROM` clause.

-XXX An expression in the `SELECT` list can be a constant value, a column reference, an operator invocation, a function call, an aggregate expression, a window expression, a scalar subquery, and so on.
+An expression in the `SELECT` list can be a constant value, a column reference, an operator invocation, a function call, an aggregate expression, a window expression, a scalar subquery, and so on.
 A number of constructs can be classified as an expression but do not follow any general syntax rules.
 These generally have the semantics of a function or operator.
-For information about SQL value expressions and function calls, see "Querying Data" in the *Greenplum Database Administrator Guide*.
+For information about SQL value expressions and function calls, see [Querying Data](../../admin_guide/query/topics/query.html) in the *Greenplum Database Administrator Guide*.

 Just as in a table, every output column of a `SELECT` has a name.
 In a simple `SELECT` this name is just used to label the column for display, but when the `SELECT` is a sub-query of a larger query, the name is seen by the larger query as the column name of the virtual table produced by the sub-query.
 To specify the name to use for an output column, write `AS <output_name>` after the column's expression.
 (You can omit `AS`, but only if the desired output name does not match any SQL keyword.
 For protection against possible future keyword additions, you can always either write `AS` or double-quote the output name.)
 If you do not specify a column name, Greenplum Database chooses a name automatically.
 If the column's expression is a simple column reference then the chosen name is the same as that column's name.
 In more complex cases, a function or type name may be used, or the system may fall back on a generated name such as `?column?` XXX or `columnN` XXX.